 Job Description of a Nuclear Medicine Technologist

 The duties of a nuclear medicine technologist is to answer questions and explain procedures to the patient.
-They must follow safety procedures to protect the patient and themselves from too much radiation and examine all equipment and machines to be sure they are safe and working properly.
-He or she would prepare and administer radioactive drugs to the patient and monitor the patient for any unusual reaction to the drugs.
+Additionally, they must follow safety procedures to protect the patient and themselves from too much radiation.
+Furthermore, they examine all equipment and machines to be sure they are safe and working properly.
+These techs also prepare and administer radioactive drugs to the patient and monitor the patient for any unusual reaction to the drugs.

 Nuclear medicine technologists must operate the equipment that creates the images of the targeted areas of the patient’s body.
 Their job would require them to follow radiation safety and disposal procedures.
-He or she would also be required to keep detailed records of the patient’s procedures.
+Additionally, they must keep detailed records of the patient’s procedures.

 Nuclear Medicine Technologist Career Video Transcript